yanyongyu/JceStruct/README.md

 ### Custom Encoder/Decoder

-Just inherit JceEncoder/JceDecoder and add it to your struct configuration
+Just inherit JceEncoder/JceDecoder and add it to your struct configuration.

 ```python
 from jce import JceStruct, JceEncoder